jksho/jobyProject/README.md

 ### Performance Benchmark

-**For the two subnets of 506 IP Addresses, parallel execution using Python Multi Processing and Multireading **
+**For the two subnets of 506 IP Addresses, parallel execution using Python Multi Processing and Multireading and sequentially one IP Adress at a time**

 Multi-Thread Pool Size = 300, Total Time Taken:  30.680755729999873  seconds Multi-Process Pool Size = 200, Total Time Taken:   47.99978301899998  seconds